balenaltd/handbook/Basic-tool-setup.md

 1. Sign up to [resin.io staging](https://dashboard.resinstaging.io/signup) with your @resin.io e-mail account
 1. Let the Operations team know, in the Operations flow, in Flowdock

-_Note: These accounts should NOT be for daily use, but only for accessing the admin panel._
+_Note: These accounts should NOT be for daily use, but only for accessing the admin dashboard._

 Timezone.io